kubeflow/community/proposals/kubeflow-technical-oversight-committee.md

 TOC is composed of 3 (three) members.
 They are elected according to the election policy [TODO: add link].
+No more than two seats may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
 Seats on the TOC are held by an individual, not by their employer.

 The current membership of the committee is (listed alphabetically by first name):